 10.Payment of fees.
 The are two different fees, a visa fee and a residency permit fee (Money Order or exact cash only): US citizens - $140 non refundable.
-Non US citizens $90 non refundable.
-Residency Permit Fee.- $ 12
+Non US citizens $80 non refundable.
+British, canadian and australian citizens different fee.
+Residency Permit Fee.- $ 11

 11. PRIORITY MAIL EXPRESS envelope from USPS, no FEDEX or UPS to mailed back to your home your passport with the visa.

 Required documents for family members.
 For each family member it will be necessary to submit: